asweigart/pyautogui/README.md

 Windows has no dependencies.
 The Win32 extensions do not need to be installed.

-OS X needs the pyobjc-core and pyobjc module installed (in that order).
+macOS needs the rubicon-objc module installed.

-Linux needs the python3-xlib (or python-xlib for Python 2) module installed.
+Linux needs the python3-xlib module installed.

 Pillow needs to be installed, and on Linux you may need to install additional libraries to make sure Pillow's PNG/JPEG works correctly.
 See:

     https://stackoverflow.com/questions/7648200/pip-install-pil-e-tickets-1-no-jpeg-png-support

     http://ubuntuforums.org/showthread.php?t=1751455

 If you want to do development and contribute to PyAutoGUI, you will need to install these modules from PyPI:

 * pyscreeze
 * pymsgbox